 Recent changes to provincial planning legislation mandate compliance with a higher level regional planning framework in the Rocky View County -Calgary region, through the Calgary Metropolitan Region Growth Board (CMRB).
 Growth within the larger region is coordinated through regional land use and transportation plans and policies.
 The Conceptual Scheme area is ideally positioned within the region to capture growth, being located on the fringe of a rapidly growing urban municipality.
-The current Bearspaw Area Structure Plan, written in 1994 and currently under review, recognizes the eventual need for growth in this direction by virtue of being located along the major Hwy 1A transportation corridor.
-The site is recognized as a designated growth corridor by the Rocky View County / City of Calgary Intermunicipal Development Plan.
+The current Bearspaw Area Structure Plan, even though written in 1994 and currently under review, recognizes the eventual need for growth in this direction by virtue of being located along the major Hwy 1A transportation corridor.
+The site is recognized as a designated growth corridor by the Rocky View County / City of Calgary Intermunicipal Development Plan. and the Calgary Metropolitan Regional Board Interim Growth Strategy.

-The subject land is located within the south eastern portion of the Bearspaw community, in an established urban/rural residential transitional area.
+The subject land is predominantly located within the south eastern portion of the Bearspaw community, in an established urban/rural residential transitional area.
 It is the last remaining significant raw land asset within this transitional area and is wholly owned and controlled by a local ownership group.
-The scale of this asset, and policies within the Bearspaw Area Structure Plan call for a comprehensively planned project instead of piecemeal development.
+The scale of this asset, allows for and policies within the Bearspaw Area Structure Plan call for a comprehensively planned project instead of piecemeal development.
 The lands are also a key gateway between northwestern Calgary and the greater Bearspaw area at the intersection of Highway 1A and 12 Mile Coulee Road.
 This requires careful planning given its strategic location at the entrance to both municipalities.